SebWouters/CheMPS2/README.md

 [CheMPS2/TensorO.cpp](CheMPS2/TensorO.cpp) implements the storage and handling of the partial terms which are required to calculate the overlap between two MPSs.

+[CheMPS2/TensorOperator.cpp](CheMPS2/TensorOperator.cpp) implements the storage and handling of tensor operators with a given spin, particle number, and point group irrep.
+It replaces the previous classes TensorDiag, TensorSwap, TensorS0Abase, TensorS1Bbase, TensorF0Cbase, TensorF1Dbase, TensorA, TensorB, TensorC, and TensorD.

 [CheMPS2/TensorQ.cpp](CheMPS2/TensorQ.cpp) contains all TensorQ functions.
 This class stores and handles the complementary reduced spin-1/2 part of three sandwiched second